tbalanos/misclassified-competing-risks-bssmle/README.md

 $logit(p_{jh}(η)) = logit(p_{jh}) + η$, with $η \in$ {-0.5, -0.25, 0, 0.25, 0.5}.

-Each modified misclassification scenario yields a new set of regression estimates, allowing assessment of robustness to misclassification misspecification.
+Each modified misclassification scenario yields a new set of regression estimates, allowing assessment of robustness against transportability assumption violations.

 ---